fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ![](../../images/2/23e.png)

 The application should be able to handle these types of error situations gracefully.
-Users won't be able to tell that an error has actually occurred unless they happen to have their console open.
-The only way the error can be seen  in the application is that clicking the button has no effect on the importance of the note.
+Users won't be able to tell that an error has occurred unless they happen to have their console open.
+The only way the error can be seen in the application is that clicking the button does not affect the note's importance.

 We had [previously](/en/part2/getting_data_from_server#axios-and-promises) mentioned that a promise can be in one of three different states.
 When an HTTP request fails, the associated promise is <i>rejected</i>.
 Our current code does not handle this rejection in any way.